pelithne/AKS_secure_baseline_the_hard_way/README.md

 Press enter.

-Paste in the following manifest file which creates a Pod named **internal-test-app** which fetches the docker images from our internal container registry, created in previous step.
+Paste in the following manifest file which creates a pod named **internal-test-app** which fetches the docker images from our internal container registry, created in previous step.

 ````yaml
 apiVersion: v1